Save for your first home through super

 Saving for your first home deposit is one of the biggest financial milestones in life – but for many people, it can feel daunting.

-In July 2017, the government introduced has introduced the First Home Super Saver (FHSS) scheme.
+In July 2017, the government introduced the First Home Super Saver (FHSS) scheme.

 The FHSS scheme helps you save for your first home by making extra contributions to your superannuation.
 Here’s how it works: